GrinonBarrett/Taksidos/Core Rules/Creatures/Jeel.md

 **Run Speed**: It may run up to 2 yards per move.

+**Climb Speed**: It may climb up to 2 yards per move, presuming it is reasonable terrain to do so.

 **Unarmed Attacks**;

  • Venomous Touch: The jeel can attempt to digest a creature it is contact with.
 This is a melee acid attack made with disadavantage which may only be performed against a grappled foe.